lfdesousa/rapberrypiCluster/README.md

 The entire cluster setup—from initial OS installation to deploying core services and applications—is automated using Ansible for provisioning and FluxCD for continuous delivery.

+To be more precise and this will be evident in other sections, there is preparatory work that happens before we start the automation flow with Ansible.
+We need first to flash all the SSDs with the needed OS image and configure it for the first boot.

+Another important point is that in this project, I am using an old router acting as a GW to isolate the LAB from my home network.
+This device was flashed with a custom Firmware OpenWrt and we also have a dedicated section to show how to configure the router so that the Raspberry pi's can be network isolated from the rest.

+There is yet another reason to use OpenWrt and this is mentioned in the Network Architecture diagram, in fact I would like to be able to demo this system outside home, and rely on a mobile hotspot to have internet connectivity, this is a wish at the time of writting and I have not had yet a change to test it out.

+You will notice a bit everwhere a mention to a domain allaboutdata.eu, this domain is mine and I will use later in the project certificates from this domain.

+I would like to be clear, that once we have established a baseline, where we can deploy workloads in a repeatable way, thus why the effort on automation and tooling, we will then focus in the SW and Data Aspects.

+This should be treated as a baseline for other investigations.

 ## Architecture

 ### Network Topology